EmirHazir/FilmReplikleriBas/README.md

 # FilmSeries

+## Info
-its about quotes from your favorite films like “This is your life and its ending one moment at a time.”
+its about quotes from your favorite films like “This is your life and its ending one moment at a time.” ― Chuck Palahniuk, Fight Club(1999)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7. ― Chuck Palahniuk, Fight Club(1999)
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

 ## Development server